TarePradnyan/GazeKeyboard/README.md

    ```bash
    python main.py
    ```
 3. Look at keys—you’ll see a box fill up.
-Hold your gaze for about 2 seconds to type.
+When fill up box is on the letter you want to type, blink your eyes for about 2 seconds.